etc27/RNAseq-workflow/README.md

 ## 8. Import Gene Counts into RStudio
-After completing the above workflow, I download final_counts.txt from the 5_final_counts folder onto my personal computer and use **RStudio** to normalize and perform statistical analysis between sample groups.
-An example of the R code that I use to perform this analysis is uploaded into the **R** folder.
+After completing the above workflow, I download final_counts.txt from the 5_final_counts folder onto my personal computer and use **RStudio** and **JupyterLab** to normalize and perform statistical analysis between sample groups.
+An example of the code that I use to perform this analysis is uploaded into the **R and Python** folder.